Battle of the Beanfield: Background

 The British New Age Travellers movement developed in the 1970s with the intended purpose of attempting to create an alternative way of life.
 Travellers maintained themselves partly by travelling between, organising and trading at free festivals.
-After a stay with CND demonstrators, one group of travellers came to be known as The Peace Convoy.
+After a stay with Campaign for Nuclear Disarmament demonstrators, one group of travellers came to be known as The Peace Convoy.

 The free festival scene thus also emerged in the 1970s.
 The People's Free Festival at Windsor ran from 1972 until 1974 when it was violently terminated by the authorities.
 Stonehenge Free Festival began in 1974.
 In 1975 the Windsor festival switched to Watchfield but did not prove successful at the abandoned military site.
-Consequently, The People's Free Festival at Stonehenge, became the focal point of the movement.
+Consequently, The People's Free Festival at Stonehenge became the focal point of the movement.
 In 1980, the Festival was marred by significant violence, largely by biker groups.

 In 1984 the Department of the Environment passed management of Stonehenge and the surrounding land to English Heritage.
 By that time the festival had grown in size, the attendance figure for the 1984 festival was estimated at 100,000.
 Due to the high attendance figures there was little authority present at Stonehenge festivals and the police were unable to shut them down or implement the law.
 Consequently, most illegal drugs were unrestrictedly available and advertised for purchase.
 Traders at the festival were neglecting to obtain licences or pay taxes.

 Critics claimed that the 1984 festival had resulted in the destruction of archaeological information and on the site itself, "holes had been dug in Bronze Age barrows for latrines and as bread ovens, motorcycles had been ridden over them, churning the surface.
 Fences had been torn down, and a thousand young trees cut down for firewood".
 The clean-up cost upwards of £20,000, besides the archaeological information that was lost.
 Landowners also claimed that damage to Stonehenge, other property damage, trespassing, recreational drug use and bathing naked in rivers had occurred during the festival.

 A civil high court injunction was consequently imposed prohibiting the proposed 1985 festival from taking place.